Geometrical or pictorial?

 Consider the design below.
 It features a central motif, a border and corner motifs.
 Note how the border design begins at the centre of the sides, while the corner motifs save the complication of trying to make the border design meet up satisfactorily.

-Designs can be drawn onto canvas with marker pens (see ORGANISING) though this is time-consuming and usually unnecessary.
-For example, the design above can be copied from a pattern by starting in the middle and counting.
+The design above can be copied from a pattern by starting in the middle and counting.
 Here the stitcher never needs to count to more than ten.

 But what a boring design!
 You can do better.
 Bear in mind the wise words of Tom Lehrer: